 Bitcoin was first articulated by Satoshi Nakamoto in a seminal paper written in 2008 named Bitcoin: A Peer-to-Peer Electronic Cash System.

-The Identity of Satoshi Nakamoto arguably the most important figure in the bitcoin community is still a mystery.
+The Identity of Satoshi Nakamoto arguably the most important figure in the Bitcoin community is still a mystery.
 Nobody knows for sure whether Satoshi is a man, a woman, a group of people, or an alias for a government agency.
-In January 12th 2009, Satoshi made the first bitcoin transaction to Hal Finney, one of the earliest users and coders of bitcoin.
-In April 2011, the value of 1 bitcoin (henceforth referred to as BTC, its ticker symbol) was 1 US dollar.
-Today this value exceeds well over $7,000, which is a phenomenal return on investment.
+On January 12th, 2009, Satoshi made the first Bitcoin transaction to Hal Finney, one of the earliest users and coders of Bitcoin.
+In April 2011, the value of 1 Bitcoin (henceforth referred to as BTC, its ticker symbol) was 1 US dollar.
+Today (as of 21st April 2021) this value exceeds well over $55,000, which is a phenomenal return on investment.

-Interestingly in 2010, a programmer purchased two pizzas for 10,000 BTC in one of the earliest real world bitcoin transactions.
-Unfortunately for the developer those 10,000 bitcoins are worth over 70 million dollars today!
+Interestingly in 2010, a programmer purchased two pizzas for 10,000 BTC in one of the earliest real-world Bitcoin transactions.
+Unfortunately for the developer, those 10,000 Bitcoins are worth over 550 million dollars today!!!

 What is a Blockchain?

-At the heart of the distributed ledger system is the blockchain technology where new and unconfirmed bitcoin transactions are processed, validated and recorded in a new block eventually added to an existing sequence of blocks (dating back to the first transaction), in the form of a long chain and hence the name.
+At the heart of the distributed ledger system is the blockchain technology where new and unconfirmed Bitcoin transactions are processed, validated, and recorded in a new block.
+The new block is eventually added to an existing sequence of blocks (dating back to the first transaction), in the form of a long chain and hence the name blockchain.
 The decision on the next new block that will be added to the blockchain is based on a consensus algorithm, and the most popular consensus algorithm is the Proof of Work (PoW).

 Once transactions are added to the blockchain it is permanent and immutable, which means it can never be edited and remains in the blockchain forever for everyone to see and access.